RHS Growing Guides

 Section 1 of 8

 • Spring cabbages – usually form small, dense, pointed heads.
 Sow in late summer for overwintering.
-Pick young as loose spring greens or leave to mature and form heads from mid-spring to mid-summer
+Pick either as loose spring greens or leave to mature and form heads from mid-spring to mid-summer

-• Summer cabbages – available in many shapes and sizes, to suit all sites.
+• Summer cabbages – available in many shapes and sizes.
 Sow from late winter to mid-spring and harvest in mid- to late summer.
-Bred to withstand summer heat
+These have been bred to withstand summer heat

 • Autumn cabbages – often form large heads, so need wider spacing.
-Sow in mid-spring and harvest before winter.
+Sow in mid-spring to early summer and harvest before winter.
 Some varieties can be stored for use in winter

-• Winter cabbages – a valuable crop, for fresh harvests when little else is available.
-Usually form large heads, so need plenty of space.
-Sow in late spring.
-These include crinkly Savoy types and smooth drumheads, as well as attractive red-tinged or purple varieties.
+• Winter cabbages – provide fresh harvests when little else is available.
+They include crinkly Savoy types and smooth drumheads, as well as attractive red-tinged or purple varieties.
+They usually form large heads, so need plenty of space.
+Sow in late spring or early summer.
 Once mature, they often stand in good condition for months until needed.
 Alternatively, store in a cool, frost-free place

 Month by Month